ufrisk/LeechCore/README.md

 =========================================
 The LeechCore Memory Acquisition Library focuses on Physical Memory Acquisition using various hardware and software based methods.

-Connect to a remote LeechCore instance hosted by a LeechService to acquire physical memory remotely.
-The connection is by default compressed and secured with mutually authenticated kerberos - making it ideal in incident response when combined with live memory capture using Comae DumpIt or WinPMEM - even over medium latency low-bandwidth connections!
+Use the LeechCore library locally or connect to, over the network, a LeechAgent to acquire physical memory or run commands remotely.
+The connection is by default compressed and secured with mutually authenticated kerberos - making it ideal in incident response when combined with analysis and live memory capture using Comae DumpIt or WinPMEM - even over high latency low-bandwidth connections!

-The LeechCore library is used for memory acquisition by [The Memory Process File System](https://github.com/ufrisk/MemProcFS).
+The LeechCore library is used by [PCILeech](https://github.com/ufrisk/pcileech) and [The Memory Process File System](https://github.com/ufrisk/MemProcFS).

-The LeechCore library is supported on both **Windows** (`.dll`) and **Linux** (`.so`).
-No executable exists for LeechCore - the library is always loaded by other applications using it - such as The Memory Process File System `MemProcFS.exe` or the LeechService `LeechSvc.exe`.
+The LeechCore library is supported on 32/64-bit **Windows** (`.dll`) and 64-bit **Linux** (`.so`).
+No executable exists for LeechCore - the library is always loaded by other applications using it - such as PCILeech and The Memory Process File System `MemProcFS.exe`.

 For detailed information about individual memory acquisition methods or the LeechCore API please check out the [LeechCore wiki](https://github.com/ufrisk/LeechCore/wiki).

 Memory Acquisition Methods:
 ===========================
-**Software based memory aqusition methods:**
+### Software based memory aqusition methods:

 Please find a summary of the supported software based memory acquisition methods listed below.
 Please note that the LeechService only provides a network connection to a remote LeechCore library.
 It's possible to use both hardware and software based memory acquisition once connected.